Short-Term Investments: 2026 Guide

 Short-term therefore implies clear conditions: liquidity, low risk, and predictability.
 This timeframe is distinct from medium-term investments, which range from one to five years, and long-term investments, which are those with a duration of more than five years.

-Where Is It Advisable to Invest Short-Term?
+Where It Makes Sense to Invest Short Term

 As with any investment, success is not guaranteed—especially in the short term.
 But these options are reasonable.